 University Office- or Department-Affiliated Organizations are organizations sponsored or funded directly by a university or academic department, like Emory Scholars.

-Student Organization Seeking SGA Recognition or Renewing Registration
+Student Organization Seeking GSGA Recognition or Renewing Registration

 The purpose of this organization is to provide a forum in which graduate students interested in neuroscience can discuss current issues in this field.
 This organization also provides a means by which students can discuss concerns regarding the Graduate School of Arts and Sciences, the Division of Biological and Biomedical Sciences, and/